AnsgarKlein/Rocket-Launcher/INSTALL.rst

 Usage
 -----

-Once you have installed Panzerfaust you can start it with the 'panzerfaust-launcher' command, or with through the included .desktop file.
+Once you have installed Rocket-Launcher you can start it with the 'rocket-launcher' command, or with through the included .desktop file.